snare/destructor/README.md

 **The gizmo from Pismo (Beach)**

 `destructor` is a library for processing binary data.
-There are many binary processing libraries; this one is mine. `destructor` takes a declarative approach to binary processing somewhat similar to `construct` and `protlib`; however, instead of declaring the structure of the data using Python code, `destructor` parses C struct declarations to determine the structure of the data.
-As a result, it is quick and easy to prototype.
+There are many binary processing libraries; this one is mine. `destructor` takes a semi-declarative approach to binary processing similar to `construct` and `protlib`; however, instead of declaring the structure of the data using Python code, `destructor` parses C struct declarations to determine the structure of the data.
+As a result, it is quick and easy to prototype stuff if you have C struct declarations.

 # Installation